-- (c) a person who has the written authority of the owner or registered operator of the vehicle; - police clamping device means a clamping device used by the Police Service for the purposes of this Division.
+(c) a person who has the written authority of the owner or registered operator of the vehicle;

 37ZD.
 Unclamping or recovery of vehicle clamped or confiscated for second or subsequent prescribed offence

 - (1) If a vehicle is clamped or confiscated by a police officer under this Division, the person in control of the vehicle at the time of the prescribed offence, a registered operator or an owner may apply to the Court to have the vehicle unclamped or for the return of the vehicle. - (2) If the Court is satisfied that the clamping or confiscation of a vehicle is causing, or will cause, severe hardship to a person, the Court may order that the vehicle be unclamped or returned to the registered operator or owner. - (3) The Court may impose such conditions on an order under subsection (2) as it considers appropriate in the circumstances including conditions on the subsequent use of the vehicle. - (3A) A person who fails or refuses to comply with a condition imposed under subsection (3) is guilty of an offence and liable on summary conviction to a fine not exceeding 20 penalty units.